syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 {% highlight vb.net %}

-'Creates an instance for PowerPoint
+'Creates an instance for PowerPoint Presentation

 Dim presentationDocument As IPresentation = Presentation.Create()

-'Adds a blank slide to presentation
+'Adds a blank slide to Presentation

 Dim slide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)